On exceptional quotient singularities: Exceptionality criterion

 \begin{remark} Let $\eta\colon\mathbb{C}^{n+1}\to V$ be the~quotient map.
 Then there is a~commutative diagram

 where $\gamma$ is the~blow up of $O$, the~morphism $\omega$ is the~quotient map that is induced by the~lifted action~of $G$ on the~variety $U$, and $\pi$ is a~birational morphism.
-Then $\pi$ is a~plt blow~up~of~$(V\ni O)$. \end{remark}
+Moreover, $\pi$ is a~plt blow~up of the~singularity~$\C^{n+1}\slash G$. \end{remark}

-Thus, to prove the~existence of a~plt blow~up~of~$(V\ni O)$ we do not need to use \cite{BCHM06}.
+Thus, to prove the~existence of a~plt blow up of the quotient singularity $\C^{n+1}\slash G$ we do not need to use Theorem~\ref{theorem:plt-blow-up}.